GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to implement the interface.***
 * Which variants of a HW item need to be provided?
 * Who provides the inputs to a critical function?
-* what are the interface definitions for the physical architecture

-  ***Rationale:  In my role, I need to implement the interface.***
 # IV&V Engineer
 Definition - IV&V Engineer
 Individuals or groups responsible for integration, verification and validation.